phoboxhq/phobox-packaging/README.md

     * Don't forget to setup the Path-Variable with the installation directory
  2. Get the latest phobox.jar build
     * https://github.com/phoboxhq/phobox/releases
- 4. Download and install a OpenJDK in Verison 8
+ 4. Download and install the latest OpenJDK in Verison 8 or 11 (LTS)
     * f.e. here https://adoptopenjdk.net
  5. Put all in one directory and run windows-build.bat
  6. Enjoy the installer in dist/bundle/phobox.exe